Duration To Read: 3 Minutes. 📒 ✍

 The participants recognized the presenter of the entertaining testimonial as more confident, and they were more likely to select the humorous presenter as their leader for another activity.

 In a third scenario, the candidate told an inappropriate and successful joke.
-In the fourth scenarios, candidate replied with an appropriate and unfunny (failed) joke and in fifth one he replied with an inappropriate and failed joke.
+In the fourth scenarios, the candidate replied with an appropriate and unfunny (failed) joke and in fifth one he replied with an inappropriate and failed joke.

 For each scenario, the researchers tried to evaluate the confidence and competence of the job candidate in question.